Buy Now

 Counting Cells with Specific Text

 Sometimes, you want to count only the cells that contain a specific word or phrase.
-The COUNTIF formula can help you achieve this.
+The countif text contains logic can help you achieve this.
 You simply have to specify the text as the criterion:

 =COUNTIF(range, "specific_text")